mikeneilens/codechallenge/challenge27/README.md

 1. Ignore the position if it already has a result on the map.
 2. Fire at the position
 3. If its a hit find all positions to the left, to the right, above and below the sucessful position, sequenced moving away from the position.
-4. Fire in available positions above and below the last hit.
-Stop firing if the ship is sunk.
+4. Stop firing if the ship is sunk.
-5. Fire in available positions to the left and right of the last hit.
-Stop firing if the ship is sunk.

 Surround any empty positions adjacent to 'S' on the map with water on the map so we know not to fire at them.